bowmnath/cis-457-w22/syllabus.md

 effort to solve the problem,
 then I will not give feedback on any part of the assignment.
 Along the same lines,
-you *cannot* submit an assignment unless all automatically-graded parts have been completed for full credit.
+you may *not* submit an assignment unless all automatically-graded parts have been completed for full credit.

 To submit an assignment or request regrading of an updated assignment,